Royal prerogative in the United Kingdom: Judicial system

 The most noted prerogative power that affects the judicial system is the prerogative of mercy, which has two elements: the granting of pardons and the granting of nolle prosequi.
 Pardons may eliminate the "pains, penalties and punishments" from a criminal conviction, though they do not remove convictions themselves.
 This power is commonly exercised on the advice of the Secretary of State for the Home Department; the monarch has no direct involvement in its use.
 Exercises of this power may also take the form of commutations, a limited form of pardon where the sentence is reduced, on certain conditions.
 The granting of a pardon is not subject to judicial review, as confirmed by Council of Civil Service Unions v Minister for the Civil Service, but the courts have chosen to criticise its application or lack thereof, as in R v Secretary of State for the Home Department, ex parte Bentley.
-Granting nolle prosequi is done by the Attorney General of England and Wales (or the equivalent in Scotland or Northern Ireland) in the name of the Crown, to stop legal proceedings against an individual.
+Granting nolle prosequi is done by the Attorney General for England and Wales (or the equivalent in Scotland or Northern Ireland) in the name of the Crown, to stop legal proceedings against an individual.
 This is not reviewable by the courts, as confirmed by R v Comptroller-General of Patents, ex parte Tomlinson, and does not count as an acquittal; the defendant may be brought before the courts on the same charge at a later date.